renswilderom/renswilderom.github.io/python/_posts/2022-05-12-Web scraping.md

 ### 2. Compile a query and get the number of pages with search results

-In the step below, we get the number of pages with results for a given query.
+In the step below, we retrieve the number of pages with results for a given query.
 Fortunately, we can provide the search query as a URL.
-The URL/query used in this example searches for comedy feature films from the US released between 1/1/2021 and 7/1/2021.
+The following URL/query searches for comedy feature films from the US released between 1/1/2021 and 7/1/2021: `https://www.imdb.com/search/title/?title_type=feature&release_date=2021-01-01,2021-01-07&genres=comedy&countries=us`

 You can also experiment with some manual searches to understand how you can form your own URL/query (after conducting a manual search, the url/query simply appears in the address bar of the browser).
 See also [Advanced Title Search](https://www.imdb.com/search/title/){:target="_blank"} for more information on the available search categories.

 ```python